 What’s a final varnish?

-- The final varnish is the top layer of an image that protects it and ensures a uniform gloss effect.
+- The final varnish is the top layer of a painting that protects it and ensures a uniform gloss effect.
 A good varnish preserves the image and brings out the full colour brilliance.

 What pouring supplies do I need?

 In addition to acrylic paints and a medium, you will also need some other things, some of which can already be found in a normal household.
 You can find a list with the required materials in our article “Acrylic Pouring supplies – What you need for your pourings“.
 With these Acrylic Pouring basics, you’ll achieve your first wonderful pour paintings.